Incarceration Consulting Services

-My wife and I can also tell you that what an inmate experiences is nothing compared to the worry and loneliness that the inmate’s family goes through.
-It really is harder on the family than the inmate.
-Our incarceration consulting services addresses the preparation for both the inmate and the family.
+My wife and I can also tell you that what an inmate experiences are nothing compared to the worry and loneliness of the inmate’s family.
+It is harder on the family than the inmate.
+Our incarceration consulting services address the preparation for both the inmate and the family.
 Other incarceration consulting services focus solely on the inmate and end when the inmate reports to prison.
 We are available to the inmate’s family during the full time of our client’s incarceration.

 Both Christine and I are trained Stephen Ministers through our churches so we compassionately and non-judgmentally lead our clients down a path where they can emotionally and confidently look forward to surviving separation with an end in sight.
-I am not an attorney so I am not here to give you legal advice, but the advice I have to offer can save you a lot of grief and aggravation so you can prepare for what prison life is really like.
+I am not an attorney, so I am not here to give you legal advice, but the help I have to offer can save you a lot of grief and aggravation so you can prepare for prison life.

-You can get some real good information by reading this blog and checking out our frequently asked questions but there is no substitute for the one-on-one discussions that we provide to prepare you for prison life.
+You can get some excellent information by reading this blog and checking out our frequently asked questions, but there is no substitute for the one-on-one discussions that we provide to prepare you for prison life.

 As part of incarceration consulting services, we help our client understand and prepare for: